Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Simulation results and details

-\cref{alg:simulation} describes the procedure we use to generate data in the simulation study in \cref{sec:simulations}.
-See also \cref{fig:simulation} in the main text for a diagrammatic representation of this process.
+\cref{alg:simulation} describes the data generating procedure for the RNA-seq simulation studies (\cref{sec:rnaseq_simulations}), which is also depicted in \cref{fig:simulation}.
 In all steps, ``randomly select" means select a parameter uniformly at random from its domain, which are shown in \cref{tab:simulation_parameters}.
 The randomized function $f_\theta:\mathbb{R}\to [-1,1]$ that links the features to the response is

 where each component of $\theta = (\alpha, \beta, \gamma, \delta_1, \delta_2)$ is drawn uniformly at random prior to each trial according to \cref{tab:simulation_parameters}.
-The values of $\alpha$ and $\gamma$ determine steepness of the curves, $\beta$ shifts $\tanh$ horizontally, and $\delta_1$ and $\delta_2$ reflect the functions about the horizontal and vertical axes, respectively. \cref{fig:functions} shows five realizations of $f_\theta$, illustrating the many ways it can influence the response, $y$.
-For example, if the function in the left-most panel of \cref{fig:functions} is applied to the genes in a given partition of $S$, then those genes will only significantly affect $y$ if their collective expression level is positive, while collective expression levels less than $-1$ will have virtually no effect on $y$.
+The values of $\alpha$ and $\gamma$ determine steepness of the curves, $\beta$ shifts $\tanh$ horizontally, and $\delta_1$ and $\delta_2$ reflect the functions about the horizontal and vertical axes, respectively. \cref{fig:functions} shows five realizations of $f_\theta$, illustrating the many ways it can influence the response, $Y$.
+For example, if the function in the left-most panel of \cref{fig:functions} is applied to the genes in a given partition of $S$, then those genes will only significantly affect $Y$ if their collective expression level is positive, while collective expression levels less than $-1$ will have virtually no effect on $Y$.

 \ifthenelse{\boolean{showfigures}}{

 }{}

 \ifthenelse{\boolean{showfigures}}{